Temporary resident status allows you to stay in Canada for temporary purposes during a period of time.

-Visitor Visa: A visitor visa is required by most foreign visitors, students, or worker wishing to enter Canada.
+Visitor Visa: A visitor visa is required by most foreign visitors wishing to enter Canada.
 A visitor visa can be issued for single or multiple entries.
 Most visitors can stay in Canada for up to 6 months, however, It is possible to extend your stay.

 A single-entry visitor visa allows you to enter Canada only one time during the validity period.
 Multiple entry visitor visas allow you to re-enter Canada many times during the validity period.

 Study Permits: A study permit is required if you want to study at a Canadian institution.
-You can apply to the Immigration, Refugees, and Citizenship Canada (IRCC) for study permits if you want to enroll in a Canadian designated learning institution.
+You can apply to Immigration, Refugees, and Citizenship Canada (IRCC) for a study permit if you want to enroll in a Canadian designated learning institution.

 Work Permits: Temporary work permits are required if you wish to work in Canada for a period of time.
-The validity and type of work permits issued are based on your educational and work experience background.
+The validity and type of work permit issued is based on your eligibility and whether a job offer is required.

 Open Work Permits: Open work permits are issued to individuals exempt from the Labour Market Impact Assessment (LMIA).
-Open work permits you to work in Canada for any employer and in any location.
+Open work permits allow you to work in Canada for any employer and in any location.

 Super Visa: As a parent and grandparent of Canadian citizens and permanent residents, you can apply for a Super Visa.
-Super Visas allow you to visit family for an extended period.
-You can stay in Canada for up to 2 years without the need for any extensions.
+Super Visas allow you to live with your child or grandchild for an extended period.
+You can stay in Canada for up to 2 years without the need to apply for an extension.

-Business Visitor: As a business visitor, you are authorized to Canada with the purpose to engage in international business activities that do not directly contribute to the Canadian labor market.
+Business Visitor: As a business visitor, you are authorized to stay in Canada with the purpose of engaging in international business activities that do not directly contribute to the Canadian labour market.

 Temporary Residence for World Athletes, Coaches, and Related Occupations: Canadian Temporary Visa Requirements for World Athletes, Coaches and Related Occupations depends on the purpose of their visit.
 You do not need to acquire a work permit if you are visiting Canada as a professional athlete or coach to participate in sporting activities or events.
 A visitor visa is sufficient.